strangebuzz/cache-watcher/README.md

 linux            | amd64    | [sfcw](https://sfcw.dev/downloads/linux/amd64/sfcw) (3.2mo)         | 68ee5fbe26835b60e027066602fda079d6d997899dd58d6ffccc80b191a2fb1d
 windows          | amd64    | [sfcw.exe](https://sfcw.dev/downloads/windows/amd64/sfcw.exe) (3.3mo) | 59420d2ba7c1df9e6afa6746e1bdc3d197792e2263df3cb857cd65d3e6980011

-When downloaded you can check than the executable is not compromised by comparing the sha1 you get by running the following command and comparing the value with the one displayed in the previous table.
+When downloaded, you can check than the executable is not compromised by comparing the SHA checksum you get by running the following command and comparing the value with the one displayed in the previous table.

 ```terminal
 $ shasum -a 256 ./sfcw